alexlee22/indoor-tracking-blog/_posts/2016-04-16-acadia-yay-woo-progress-happy.md

 Over the weekend:

 All three of us kids have an assignment due Monday.
-Assignment being a critical review of texts to support the reseasoning of our methodology.
+Assignment being a critical review of texts to support the reasoning of our methodology.

 Thoughts about the meeting today:

 - Coming out of that meeting, personally (Annisa) felt a little more hopeful than I did coming in!
-Obviously there is alot of work to do, which has been clouding my judgement.
+Obviously there is a lot of work to do, which has been clouding my judgement.

 Plans for next week: